Segovia, Texas

 Segovia is a town in Kimble County, Texas, United States.
-The community is located off I-10.
+The community is located off Interstate 10.
 Only a few roads go through the town, one being FM 2169.
 The town was named for Segovia in Spain.
-It consists of a truck stop, hotel, general store, and a population of less than 25.
+It consists of a hotel and general store and has a population of less than 25.
 It has not had a post office since 1964.